 Even Zillow will admit this is only a starting point for a true valuation of your home and should not be considered an appraisal or true value.
 The main reason for this is Zillow doesn’t have all the information.
 They don’t know if your house had new flooring.
 They don’t know if that new flooring was hardwood floors or cheap carpet.
 They don’t know if you painted the walls bright purple or how that would affect the price a buyer would pay.

 Additionally, Zillow doesn’t factor in community pockets.
 These are very common area where you can have a higher end community just blocks from a mid or lower-end one.
 These “pockets” can skew or be skewed by larger metro data that Zillow factors in that aren’t pertinent.
 In other words, lower value homes can get sucked into the valuation of higher valued homes and vice-versa.
 In downtown Oklahoma City, there are several neighborhoods where homes range in the $200k – $350k range and across the street are houses that would be lucky to sell for more than $175k.

-The More Accurate Model
+More Most Accurate Model